-SFED 899P - Individual Research in Safety 1-3 hours
+SFED 899P - Individual Research in Safety 1-3 hours Prereq: permission of instructor

 Independent investigation of safety problems.
-Topics may be tailored to
+Topics may be tailored to meet the needs of the student.

-Offered by Department of Sociology, Geography and Earth Science College of Natural and Social Sciences meet the needs of the student.
+Offered by Department of Sociology, Geography and Earth Science College of Natural and Social Sciences